XavierJEsteve/GatorDisco/README.md

 Our Alpha build includes the R.PI running the GUI and sending control signals to the DSP via SPI and generating notes via PWM and being able to manipulate the audio by controlling an 7-band equalizer.

 Our Beta build has improved to now handle midi signals and transmit them to the DSP.
 THe DSP handles the midi and outputs corresponding notes via PWM.
 There is also 4 effects currently done which are: Bitcrushing, sample rate reduction, echo and pitchshift.

+Our Release Candidate has seen an improvement in the control by now having all of the effects and the equalizers being controlled through SPI commands.
+There is also a separate page for the EQ with simple controls.

 There is also a web server framework built on Django that can be found in disco_server.